Growing Degree Days Calculator

 Why does my total differ from an extension website?

 The most common causes are a different weather station, start date, base temperature, upper cap, or calculation method.
-Compare the Method Audit with the method used by the outside model before treating either number as wrong.
+Compare the Method Audit with the outside model's method before treating either number as wrong.

 Can I paste daily GDD values instead of temperatures?